-Terrestrial ecosystems are fundamental components of the earth system.
-Current estimates suggest that net terrestrial biosphere carbon uptake is near $3.2\,\mathrm{GtC\,yr^{-1}}$ (equivalent to 30% of fossil fuel carbon emissions), albeit this sink is partially offset by land use change ( $1.5\,\mathrm{GtC\,yr^{-1}}$ , or 16% of fossil fuel carbon emissions (Le Quéré et al., 2018).
-Climate change, land use change, and increase in atmospheric $\mathrm{CO_2}$ are likely to alter the ability of terrestrial ecosystems to accumulate carbon, yet the magnitude and even the persistence of terrestrial biosphere sink, as predicted by dynamic global vegetation models (DGVMs) remains highly uncertain (Friedlingstein et al., 2006, 2014; Krause et al., 2018).
+Terrestrial ecosystems are fundamental components of the Earth system.
+Current estimates suggest that net terrestrial biosphere carbon uptake is near $3.2 \,\mathrm{GtC} \,\mathrm{year}^{-1}$ (equivalent to 30% of fossil fuel carbon emissions), albeit this sink is partially offset by land use change $(1.5 \,\text{GtC year}^{-1})$ or 16% of fossil fuel carbon emissions (Le Quéré et al., 2018).
+Climate change, land use change, and increase in atmospheric CO2 are likely to alter the ability of terrestrial ecosystems to accumulate carbon, yet the magnitude and even the persistence of terrestrial biosphere sink, as predicted by dynamic global vegetation models (DGVMs), remains highly uncertain (Friedlingstein et al., 2006, 2014; Krause et al., 2018).
 The response of tropical forests to global change is of particular interest, because these ecosystems store nearly 40% of the total terrestrial biomass (Erb et al., 2018), and their simulated response to climate change is strongly dominated by vegetation dynamics (Ahlström et al., 2015).

-Most DGVMs have thorough and mechanistic representation of biophysical and biogeochemical cycles, and have greatly evolved over the past decades (Fisher et al., 2018).
-However, two important factors limit the ability of reducing the uncertainties of DGVMs.
-First, observations of key biophysical and ecological variables (e.g. forest inventory plots and eddy covariance towers) are not evenly distributed, and tropical ecosystems are considerably under-sampled (Schimel et al., 2015).
-Second, DGVMs tend to describe ecosystems based on very simple characteristics, often from average properties of the ecosystem as a whole, which precludes a proper representation of the heterogeneous environment in which individuals live.
-In reality, the dynamics of an ecosystem is the emerging property that integrates the contribution of a system of individuals with different strategies and ability to access resources needed for their growth, survival, and reproduction (Moorcroft, 2003, 2006; Evans, 2012; Fisher et al., 2018).
+DGVMs have evolved considerably over the past three decades: most already contain detailed, mechanistic representations of biophysical and biogeochemical cycles (Fisher et al., 2018).
+However, two important factors limit the ability to reduce the uncertainty in DGVM predictions.
+First, observations of key biophysical and ecological variables (e.g., forest inventory plots and eddy covariance towers) are not evenly distributed, and tropical ecosystems are heavily undersampled (Schimel et al., 2015).
+Second, DGVMs tend to describe ecosystems based on simple aggregate ecosystem characteristics that preclude proper representation of the heterogeneous environment in which individual plants live.
+In reality, the dynamics of an ecosystem is an emergent property that integrates the contributions of a system comprised of individuals with different strategies and abilities to access resources needed for their growth, survival, and reproduction.
+The emergent nature of the large-scale properties of terrestrial ecosystems has important consequences for how terrestrial ecosystems respond to climate change and other forms of environmental perturbation (Moorcroft, 2003, 2006; Evans, 2012; Fisher et al., 2018).

-In a companion paper (Longo et al., 2019), we described the Ecosystem Demography Model version 2.2 (ED-2.2).
+In a companion paper (Longo et al., 2019a), we described the Ecosystem Demography model version 2.2 (ED-2.2).
 Unlike most DGVMs, the ED-2.2 model is a terrestrial biosphere model that characterizes and represents the vertical and functional structure of plant communities, as well as the horizontal heterogeneity of terrestrial ecosystems.
-Importantly, ED-2.2 has complete biophysical and biogeochemical cores, which solve the energy, water, and carbon cycles at sub-daily resolution.
+Importantly, ED-2.2 has complete biophysical and biogeochemical cores that solve the energy, water, and carbon cycles of the vertically and horizontally heterogeneous plant canopy at subdaily resolution.
 The biophysical and biogeochemical cores build on previous model developments by other DGVMs; however, in ED-2.2, we also account for the local variability of structure and composition in plant communities.